-Plate 3 After the construction of the causeway, the Seekoei Estuary was split in to two separate units that essentially blocked tidal flow from reaching up-estuary.
+After the construction of the causeway, the Seekoei Estuary was split in to two separate units that essentially blocked tidal flow from reaching up-estuary (Plate 3).
 More recently, alterations were done to improve the connectivity between the two water bodies.
-Although it was originally predicted that the upper lagoon would become fresh (Esterhuysen 1982), water abstraction from the catchment has become excessive and the estuary now receives a much-reduced supply - refer Sections 6.7 - 6.8.
+Although it was originally predicted that the upper estuary would become fresh (Esterhuysen 1982), water abstraction from the catchment has become excessive and the estuary now receives a much-reduced supply - refer Sections 6.1 and 6.5.
 Occasional floods are also important to remove accumulated sediment, but the barrier effect caused by the causeway reduces scouring.
 These floods are an important part of a natural cycle in that they also remove large quantities of marine sand that accumulates through tidal transport, overtopping of the sandbar and aeolian transport.
-Note the extensive area of farming activity north of the Seekoei River Nature Reserve and surrounding the two tributaries (Photograph; T Wooldridge).
+Note the extensive area of farming activity north of the Seekoei River Nature Reserve and surrounding the two tributaries (Plate 3).